lr1729/AopsDownloader/README.md

 Downloads transcripts and homework of AoPS classes

-#How to run:
+# How to run:
 Clone this repository and run `npm install`.
 Run with `node downloader.js`

-#How to build:
+# How to build:
 Install https://github.com/vercel/pkg
 run ./build.sh

-Packaged binaries are also avilable at https://github.com/ling1729/AopsDownloader/releases/
+Preackaged binaries are also avilable at https://github.com/ling1729/AopsDownloader/releases/